natefinch/covergen/README.md

 go test
 ```

 Now check out the README.md ... it is updated automagically!
+No other commands need be run.

+Check out covergen_test.go for how it works.

 The only drawback is that you more than double the time it takes to run your tests...

-Check out covergen_test.go for how it works.